Midnight wallet - developer guide

 Next, the builder can be used to build instances:

-- From a seed
+- From a wallet-specific seed

 - From a serialized state snapshot (requires the original seed)